-Even though Immunicum claims that auto-immune reactions are not a concern, I wonder what the risk actually is considering the amount of cell death and intensity of the inflammatory response that is going on locally.
+Even though Immunicum claims that the risk for an auto-immune reaction is not a concern, I wonder what the risk actually is considering the amount of cell death and intensity of the inflammatory response that is going on locally.
 Healthy bystander cells are bound to be casualties.
 If their antigens are also presented in an inflammatory context and the immune system lacks tolerance against these, there might be a chance that it will develop an immune response against its own host.
 Although, I suppose, you could argue that this is likely to be a rare occasion and the benefit outweighs the risk.

 The COMBIG strategy requires a functioning immune system in the patient to build its own defence against cancer.
 Adoptive T-cell therapy skips most of these steps and supplies the patient with CD8+ T cells, aka cytotoxic T lymphocytes (CTL), directly.
 These are the cells with a license to kill.

 Immunicum has devised a CD70 expansion protocol to improve CTL survival and cytotoxic efficacy in the patient.